nemec/nemec.github.io/_posts/2020-05-24-ebay-port-scanning.md

 [![Joined Javascript blob](/images/2020/05/blob-string-join-2.png)](/images/2020/05/blob-string-join-2.png)

-Further on in the code you can see evidence that yes, this is a dedicated port scanner and not some other (debatably) legitimate reason for Ebay to be accessing a service on localhost (yes, there are cool things you can do with local web servers, but usually you just see it in the news when [something goes wrong](https://www.zdnet.com/article/zoom-defends-use-of-local-web-server-on-macs-after-security-report/)).
+Further on in the code you can see evidence that yes, this is a dedicated port scanner and not some other (debatably) legitimate reason for eBay to be accessing a service on localhost (yes, there are cool things you can do with local web servers, but usually you just see it in the news when [something goes wrong](https://www.zdnet.com/article/zoom-defends-use-of-local-web-server-on-macs-after-security-report/)).